eggsampler/acme/README.md

 ## Example

-A simple [certbot](https://certbot.eff.org/)-like example is provided in the example directory.
+A simple [certbot](https://certbot.eff.org/)-like example is provided in the examples/certbot directory.
 This code demonstrates account registation, new order submission, fulfilling challenges, finalising an order and fetching the issued certificate chain.

+An example of how to use the autocert package is also provided in examples/autocert.

 ## Tests